GreenBankObservatory/problem-data-fixes/2023-ephemeris/README.md

 (7) Follow the prompts.
 Use glob-like selection for choosing sessions (ex. ``AGBT*``)

 To check on the overall memory usage of the script, log into the same machine in another terminal.
 Then run ``ps aux --sort=-%mem | grep {USERNAME} | head``.
 If using more than 1 CPU thread, you will likely see a `%CPU` greater than 100.
 That's fine.
 Every 100% translates to full utilization of 1 core, so on a machine with 16 cores, the max utilization would be 1600%.
 I haven't seen this code get above 500% even with all 16 possible threads.

+## Testing
+Tests are located in the ``tests/`` directory.
+To run them, run ``pytest`` in the terminal.
+After downloading this repository, you're welcome to change the testing thresholds or add your own tests.